Trigger Rules

 - *push_pipeline

-# Fallback, match branches not matched by glob
+# Fallback, match branches not matched by any glob pattern

 "$":